Revised and Updated December 2022.

 For most the Chinese Assembly Halls are the outstanding historical and cultural sites in Hoi An Ancient Town.
 Part temple and part meeting place, the best of them also feature extensive grounds impressively displaying the polytheism and mythological creatures of ancient Chinese tradition.

-First the Japanese, then the Chinese were the dominant merchant groups in Hoi An going back 500 years or so.
-Chinese trade dominance became clear after the Japanese fell away – forbidden to operate outside Japan by Imperial decree in the early 1600s.
 The standout Chinese Assembly Halls are the Fujian and Cantonese Halls but they’re all worth a visit.
 If you start at the Japanese Bridge and work your way down Tran Phu you can gather them all in in a gentle stroll.
-For those interested in multinational splendour of the flourishing, medieval port of Hoi An and the pivotal role of China’s southern, maritime provinces see Chinese Assembly Halls in Hoi An’s Ancient Town for a complete guide.
+For those interested in multinational splendor of the flourishing, medieval port of Hoi An and the pivotal role of China’s southern, maritime provinces see Chinese Assembly Halls in Hoi An’s Ancient Town for a complete guide.

 Quan Cong Temple and its adjacent pagoda (founded 1653) is only a short walk from Phuc Kien Assembly Hall and should be included in all itineraries.
 Dedicated to the Chinese General Quan Cong – a symbol of loyalty – it includes life-size statues of the general’s horses Bach tho (white horse) and Xich tho (red horse).
 The most minute details of the temple/pagoda complex have significance, from the calligraphy poems adorning its wooden beams to the carp-shaped rain spouts on the roof that are symbolic of patience.

-The Old Houses feel cramped and one feels part of an invisible conveyor belt of tourists shuffling through them in a steady stream.
+The Old Houses feel cramped and one feels part of an invisible conveyor belt of tourists shuffling through them in a steady stream during high season.
 Tan Ky House, a fascinating fusion of Japanese and Chinese, is the pick of the crop.
 Go early to avoid the crush.

 Full Moon Lantern Festival